Bank of Ireland Mortgages Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Bank of Ireland Mortgages Conveyancing Panel Sample Enquires to our Call Center from members of the public
+Q and A’s regarding the Bank of Ireland Mortgages Conveyancing Panel from members of the public

-Is it the case that all solicitors on the Bank of Ireland Mortgages conveyancing panel regulated by the SRA?
+Are all solicitor practices on the Bank of Ireland Mortgages conveyancing panel overseen by the Solicitors Regulatory Authority?

 As solicitors, in order to be on the Bank of Ireland Mortgages conveyancing panel they would need to be regulated by the Solicitors Regulatory Authority.
 Many lenders do allow licenced conveyancers on their panel in which case such firms would be regulated by the Council of Licensed Conveyancers (CLC).

-Bank of Ireland Mortgages would not normally appoint firms on their approved list of lawyers to deal with such a matter.
+Bank of Ireland Mortgages would not normally appoint firms on their conveyancing panel to deal with such a matter.
 If they did require any legal work then you would need to ensure that such a lawyer was on the Bank of Ireland Mortgages list

 Copyright © Lexsure Limited, 2025